AniruddhA-Omni/gesture_control/README.md

 - Use <b>Left</b> hand to control <b>Brightness</b>
 - While there is a line between your thumb and first finger, to select the desired value, <b>move down</b> your <i>little/pinky finger<i>
+- Press ESC to quit from the program